 Consider adding this to your display:

-- A positions vacant sign
+- A position vacant sign

-- A lightbox with words like “flexible” or “earn cash”
+- A lightbox with words like “flexible” or “earn cash.”

 You can also add sticky notes to your catalog to draw attention to the business opportunity.
 You can write something like: “Could you sell these products?” or “Is this your opportunity?”